fido-device-onboard/pri-fidoiot/component-samples/demo/rv/README.md

 This will copy the required executables and libraries into <pri-src>/demo/rv/.

-# Configuring the FIDO IoT RV Sample
+# Configuring the FDO PRI RV Sample

 Some required runtime arguments